Home of the Free Tire Cover

 When the untrained American militia faced the dogged advance by British troops, backed by artillery fire, the Americans broke rank by the hundreds and then by the thousands.

 They ran as fast as they could, hence the humorous reference to “The Races.”
-Most simply ran back toward Washington, including Lieutenant Key.
+Most ran back toward Washington, including Lieutenant Key.
 In the Bladensburg Races, Francis Scott Key was a sprinter.

 Seeking to redeem his battlefield failure, Key negotiated with British forces that had arrested a family friend.